prebid/prebid.github.io/adops/gam-native.md

 The GAM creative is identical whether the template is defined in the AdUnit or the external render JavaScript.
 There are two key aspects of the native creative in this scenario:

 1. Load the Prebid.js native rendering code.
-You can utilize the jsdelivr version of native-render.js or host your own copy.
+You may utilize the jsdelivr version of native.js or host your own copy.
 If you use the version hosted on jsdelivr, make sure to declare jsdelivr as an ad technology provider in GAM.
-Admin → EU User Consent → Declare ad technology providers
+Admin → EU User Consent → Declare ad technology providers.
 2. Invoke the Prebid.js native rendering function with an object containing the following attributes:
     - adid - Used to identify which Prebid.js creative holds the appropriate native assets.
     - pubUrl - The URL of the page, which is needed for the HTML postmessage call.